Chris Wedge

-John Christian Wedge (born March 20, 1957) is an American filmmaker, voice actor and cartoonist.
-He is known for directing the films Ice Age (2002), Robots (2005), Epic (2013), and Monster Trucks (2016).
-He is a co-founder of the now-defunct animation studio Blue Sky Studios and voices the character Scrat in the Ice Age franchise since 2002.
+John Christian Wedge (born March 20, 1957) is an American filmmaker, animator, and voice actor.
+He is best known for being the lead animator of the sci-fi action film Tron (1982), co-founding the now-defunct animation studio Blue Sky Studios, and directing the short film Bunny (1998) and the feature films Ice Age (2002), Robots (2005) and Epic (2013).
+Wedge has received two Academy Awards nominations: one for Bunny, for which he won Best Animated Short; and Ice Age, nominated for Best Animated Feature.
+He also created and voiced the character Scrat in the Ice Age franchise (2002–present).

 Early life

 Wedge was born in Binghamton, New York.
 During his teenage years, Wedge lived in Watertown, New York which was rumored to be the inspiration for the town where his film Robots takes place, however he later dismissed this in an interview.
 He became interested in animation when he was 12 years old: "Back then, there was a TV special about kids making cut-out animation in a workshop—as I recall it was Yellow Ball Workshop—it was a clear technique to follow and I followed it.
 That fascinated me and it got me started.
 It was so simple, effective and magical in outcome and I stuck with creating things throughout my childhood, teenage years and then college."

 He attended Fayetteville-Manlius High School, graduating in 1975.
 He received his BFA in Film from State University of New York at Purchase in Purchase, New York in 1981, and subsequently earned his MA in computer graphics and art education at the Ohio State University.
 He has taught animation at the School of Visual Arts in New York City where he met his future film directing partner, Carlos Saldanha.